Department of Computer Science

 Accelerated B.S./M.S.
 Program in Computer Science

-This program allows outstanding undergraduates to begin the coursework for the Master of Science in Computer Science during their senior year.
-Students are encouraged to begin planning to enter the Accelerated B.S./M.S. program early in their undergraduate career, in consultation with their advisor in the Department of Computer Science.
+This program allows outstanding majors in Computer Science to begin the coursework for the Master of Science in Computer Science while enrolled as undergraduates..
+Students are encouraged to consult their advisor and begin planning to enter the Accelerated B.S./M.S. program early in their undergraduate study.
+The 5-ear program is designed to save both cost and time as it removes some typical requirements (e.g. taking the GRE exam) in a standard application for our M.S.
+Program.

-To apply, students must have a minimum 3.25 grade point average, and must submit two reference letters and a copy of their transcript to the Computer Science department.
-Each applicant will complete an interview with the graduate academic coordinator in computer science.
+To apply for the accelerated program and be allowed to take graduate classes, students should submit two reference letters and a copy of their transcript to the Computer Science department.
+Applicants will be asked to complete an interview with the graduate program coordinator in computer science.

 Typical 4-Year Computer Science Sequence